TD Ameritrade Essential Portfolios Review 2019

 - The Essentials minimum initial investment requirement of $5,000 might limit new and small investors.

 - The Selective Portfolios financial advisors are not all CFPs, a higher credential than Series 7 or Series 66 licenses.
-Although TD Ameritrade states that their reps are trained to handle typical client questions.
+In contrast, Ellevest and Personal Capital’s financial advisors are all CFPs.
+However, TD Ameritrade states that their reps are trained to handle typical client questions.

 TD Ameritrade Robo-Advisor Review Wrap Up

-TD Ameritrade Essential Portfolios is well suited for investors with a TD Ameritrade account and want a managed option.
-Their 2017 winning performance is impressive.
-Also, this robo might be right if you want a robo-advisor option in conjunction with a large, diversified investment brokerage platform.
+TD Ameritrade Essential Portfolios is well suited for investors with a TD Ameritrade account and who want a managed option.

 The TD Ameritrade Selective portfolios charge higher fees than many competitors and their advisors might have fewer credentials than their peers at other hybrid models.